-We don’t all feel the same emotions associated with our past experiences, but it’s usually our past experiences that dictate how happy we feel.
+We don’t all feel the same emotions associated with our past, but it’s usually our past that dictates how happy we feel.
 Two people may lose a loved one and will experience different emotions associated with their loss.
 Because experiences are based on our past, it’s not always easy to know or fully anticipate how we will feel after any new experience.

-It is easy to over-estimate how we feel.
-It’s also easy to block out our emotions and deny that we have issues and yet we’re still not happy.
-We convince ourselves and others that we’re happy that there’s nothing wrong with us.
-I believe that what we unconsciously have yet to deal with, will make a difference between us being happy or sad.
+It is easy to over-estimate just how we feel.
+It’s also easy to block out our emotions and deny that we have issues.
+We convince ourselves and others that we’re happy that there’s nothing wrong.
+I believe what we unconsciously have yet to deal with, will make a difference between us being happy or sad.

-If someone in the family has a predisposition to depression, the odds are we will too, but if we understand why someone has depression, then we can turn things around for ourselves, so we don’t struggle with the same fate.
-A lot of it’s down to our understanding.
+If someone in the family has a predisposition to depression, the odds are we will too, but if we understand why someone has depression then we can turn things around for ourselves, so we don’t struggle with the same fate.
+A lot of it is down to our understanding.

-There are predispositions of course that can be avoided, but we must know how to avoid them.
-But ‘being happy’ is something we all need to work on.
+There are predispositions that can be avoided, but we must know how to avoid them.
+Being happy is something we must all work on.
 It’s never a quick fix.
 Retail therapy doesn’t work either.
 There are only so many frocks you can buy.

 As I continue to work on my emotional and spiritual health, I have days where I change how I feel about what I’m dealing with, but even with what I get to deal with and through my beliefs, I am for the most part, happy.